himaniii33/Census-Analysis/README.md

 # Census-Analysis
-It is an SQL Data Analysis project based on analysis of Census data of India for thenyear 2011.
+It is an SQL Data Analysis project based on analysis of Census data of India for the year of 2011.